The Gateway Review hosts one contests annually: our Fabulist and Fantastic Flash Fiction Contest. See below for details on both:

 Runner-Up receives 20% of net entry fees.

-The contest screeners will select approximately ten to twelve pieces as semi-finalists, which will be forwarded to the guest judge (this year’s judge is KRISTEN FIGGINS; you can see her thoughts on what she will be looking for, as well as more details about her, here).
-The guest judge will select the winner and runner-up, and will also determine any finalists whose work ought to be published and included in the issue (additionally, the screeners and editor-in-chief may also choose any entries for publication at their discretion).
+The contest screeners will select approximately ten to twelve pieces as semi-finalists.
+The editor-in-chief will select the winner and runner-up, and will also determine any finalists whose work ought to be published and included in the issue.